-Before joining The World, Halima was a freelance journalist based in Nairobi, Kenya, where she covered major regional events like the political revolution in Sudan and the Dusit terrorist attack in Nairobi.
+Before joining The World in 2019, Halima was a freelance journalist based in East Africa, where she covered major regional events like the political revolution in Sudan and the Dusit terrorist attack in Nairobi.

-In 2019, she served as a board member on the Foreign Correspondents’ Association of East Africa (FCAEA).
+She currently serves on the board of the Foreign Correspondents’ Association of East Africa (FCAEA).

 Arts, Culture & Media

 French Ivorian director Philippe Lacôte wanted to send a political message with his film that "poetry can come from everywhere, telling stories can come from everywhere — even from prison."